Fall Out Boy returns with So Much (for) Stardust

 Cyan Clements re-interprets the subjects of the So Much (for) Stardust album cover.

-AURELIA HARRISON, Opinion and Features Editor
+AURELIA HARRISON, Features and Opinions Editor

 2023 is shaping up to be a big year for the pop-rock genre, with albums like Paramore’s “This Is Why” and Maneskin’s “Rush” making waves for teenagers and especially nostalgic millennials.
 Now, the kings of the 2000s pop-rock scene, Fall Out Boy, have come out swinging with their first album in 5 years: “So Much (for) Stardust”.